sankeerth3399/trade-opportunities-api/README.md

 2. `GET /analyze/{sector}` with `Authorization: Bearer <token>` → get markdown report

 Reports are cached for 5 minutes.
 Add `?refresh=true` to bypass cache.

+"Note: Hosted on Render free tier — first load may take ~60 seconds to wake up."